5ghub/5G-NB-IoT/README.md

 -Tools: Different tools inclduing Quectel QNavigator that can be used with the BG96 wireless modem.

+- Arduino Sketches: Several examples and sketches for Arduino to use with the board

 # How to Use Arduino IDE with the Board

 1. Install Arduino IDE for Windows from the following web site: